 When working on a goal – from simple tasks that we need to do, up to big goals and dreams that we want to achieve – doing the traditional “ready, aim, fire” strategy works.

-But reversing the last two steps can also work as well, as proven by this true story:
+But reversing the last two steps can also work as well.

-The reunion was a success.
-In fact, everybody enjoyed the night so much that they wanted to meet up again this summer for an out of town trip.
+Everybody enjoyed the night so much that they wanted to meet up again this summer for an out-of-town trip.

-He emailed everyone with an exact date, a destination will full itinerary and an exact budget for the out of town trip.
+He emailed everyone with an exact date, a destination with a full itinerary, and an exact budget for the out-of-town trip.
 Towards the end, he only had one question, “Can you come or not?”

 Out of his 20 classmates, about half said “Yes”.
 Those who said “No” offered other dates when they’d be available, while those who said “Maybe” were concerned with the trip’s budget.

-His next email contained a different date, a new destination will full itinerary and a lower budget.
+His next email contained a different date, a new destination with a full itinerary, and a lower budget.
 Towards the end, he asked the same exact question, “Can you come or not?”